energysistem/manuals/39929-BT3Plus/en/08-play_control.md

 ## Play Control

-Once you have paired your *Energy Headphones BT3+ Bluetooth* you can control basic playback options from the own headphones such as raise/low volume, move forward or backword a song and play/pause the playback.
+Once you have paired your *Energy Headphones BT3+ Bluetooth* you can control basic playback options directly from the headphones such as raise/low volume, move forward or backward a song and play/pause your music.

-To forward one song press once the forward button (2), if you want to move within the same song, keep forward button pressed until you reach the desired time.
-You can also rewind a song or go to a previous point in the same song by pressing once or pressing and holding the back button (4).
+To forward one song press the forward button (2) once; if you want to move within the same song, keep the forward button pressed until you reach the desired time.
+You can also rewind a song or go to a previous point in the same song by pressing once or pressing and holding the backward button (4).

 You can raise and low the volume by ussing buttons 3 and 5 respectively.
-You will hear a bip sound with each change of volume and a higher bip sound when you reach the maximun volume allowed.
+You will hear a beep sound with each change of volume and a higher beep sound when you reach the maximun volume allowed.

-To pause and resume the playback press once the multifunction button (1).
+To pause and resume, press the multifunction button (1) once.